 Donnie Dunagan as the Frankensteins’ son Peter is constantly annoying the way child actors often are.
 And for some reason, this son of a British father and a mother with a refined New York stage accent speaks with a broad southern drawl.
 Funny how things work out.
 He is perhaps best known for voicing the young Bambi in Disney’s 1942 classic.

 The original bogey man, Dwight Frye, appears as a villager in the film.
 Michael Mark in a small role is an interesting character as he was used in four of Universal’s Frankenstein films in minor roles – each time a different one, and kept popping up in small roles in 120 films during his career, many of them horror and sci-fi.
-Interestingly enough, he appeared in three sci-fis during the golden age in the fifties – The Return of the Fly (1959), Phantom from Space (1953 and the much lambasted The Wasp Woman (1959).
+Interestingly enough, he appeared in three sci-fis during the golden age in the fifties – The Return of the Fly (1959), Phantom from Space (1953, review), and the much lambasted The Wasp Woman (1959).

 The script for Son of Frankenstein does seem a bit cobbled together, and lacks the wit of previous instalments, although Lee manages to add a good deal of dry humour, best invested in the intellectual duels between inspector Krogh and Wolf von Frankenstein.
 The script tries to incorporate themes of father-son relations and fatherly responsibility, without being able to make much of it, since it is ultimately unrelated to the story revolving around the raising of the comatose monster and the fight against Ygor.
 The script isn’t bad, but is a bit too much all over the place, probably since the Ygor plotline was added on top of the already existing script.